EternityForest/KaithemAutomation/kaithem/src/docs/devices.md

 ## Creating through the GUI

 Previously you could create a device in a global devices list.
+Now devicesmust be stored in modules.

+## Device names

+Devices have their own namespace separate from anything else.
+Devices can be saved to any filename in a module, independently of the name that appears in the tag points and devices list.

+By default, kaithem will try to put config for any subdevices in DEVICE_RESOURCE.d/

+If a device needs a config folder, it will be at DEVICE_RESOURCE.config.d/

+### On-disk location

+Note that due to the way things are saved, the actual on-disk files are under  \_\_filedata\_\_/ in the module folder.
+Kaithem stores arbitrary files in modules separately from it's internal resource metadata.

 ## API